Rishithamuddana/KDD_Project_Covid-19/README.md

 ## Research Question
-To find if the residents of a nursing home confirmed with Covid-19 have an affect on the staff that have been confirmed of Covid-19 of that particular nursing home.
+If the residents of a nursing home confirmed with Covid-19 have an affect on the staff that have been confirmed of Covid-19 of that particular nursing home.

 ## Relevant Domain Information